EV Company News For The Month Of October 2017

 Autonomous Driving/Car Play and IT connectivity

 Currently, Alphabet Inc. (GOOG, GOOGL) and Tesla are leaders in autonomous vehicles.
-Note that the new Model 3 will come as standard with WiFi.
+Note that the new Model 3 will come as standard with Wi-Fi.
 Apple (NASDAQ:AAPL) is doing well with on-board entertainment Apple Play, as is Google with Android Auto.
 Nvidia (NASDAQ:NVDA) is a leader in supplying GPU chips for modern cars at various levels of autonomy and safety, but AMD (AMD) and Intel (INTC) may be gaining ground.
 All the above should benefit from the switch to EVs and higher-tech vehicles.
 Investors may like to read my recent article "Companies to benefit from the future smart car boom."

 Other EV companies